wilsonmar/wilsonmar.github.io/_posts/2017-04-09-git-basics.md

     Thus, if you may the value of the variable, a different workspace would be created on the next run.

     This is what enables the script to be run over and over again.

-### Run locally

-    CAUTION: If you want to run git-basics.sh from folder "git-utilities", first enable the script:

-    <pre><strong>chmod +x git-basics.sh</strong></pre>

-    Otherwise error messages make it seem like the file is not there.

-    To run the file, type a "./" in front of the script file name:

-    <pre><strong>./git-basics.sh</strong></pre>

 <a name="GitConfig"></a>